chrisdail/talk-product-with-docker/slides.md

 # Distributing Images

 - `docker load` only loads images on one node
+- Distributed applications with many nodes
-- How to get to other nodes?
+- How to get images to other nodes?

 ---